MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online-powershell-v2.md

 ### Current release: Version 3.0.0 (Preview versions known as v2.0.6-PreviewX)

+- Features already described in the [Updates for version 3.0.0 (the EXO V3 module)](#updates-for-version-300-the-exo-v3-module) section:
-- [Certificate based authentication](app-only-auth-powershell-v2.md) (also known as CBA or app-only authentication) is available for Security & Compliance PowerShell (version 2.0.6-Preview5 or later).
+  - [Certificate based authentication](app-only-auth-powershell-v2.md) for Security & Compliance PowerShell (version 2.0.6-Preview5 or later).
-- The [Get-ConnectionInformation](/powershell/module/exchange/get-connectioninformation) cmdlet is available to get information about REST-based connections to Exchange Online PowerShell (version 2.0.6-Preview7 or later).
+  - The [Get-ConnectionInformation](/powershell/module/exchange/get-connectioninformation) cmdlet for REST-based connections (version 2.0.6-Preview7 or later).
-- The _SkipLoadingFormatData_ switch on the **Connect-ExchangeOnline** cmdlet is available to avoid loading format data and to run **Connect-ExchangeOnline** commands faster (version 2.0.6-Preview8 or later).
+  - The _SkipLoadingFormatData_ switch on the **Connect-ExchangeOnline** cmdlet for REST-based connections (version 2.0.6-Preview8 or later).
 - Certain cmdlets that used to prompt for confirmation in specific scenarios no longer do so.
 By default, the cmdlet will run to completion.
-- The format of the error returned from a failed cmdlet execution has been slightly modified.
+- The format of the error returned from failed cmdlet execution has been slightly modified.
 The exception now contains additional data (for example, the exception type), and the `FullyQualifiedErrorId` does not contain the `FailureCategory`.
 The format of the error is subject to further modification.

 ### Previous releases